 For me, another stressful part of making photo books was the decision of where to have them printed.
 It usually involved hunting for coupons, uploading pages, spending lots and lots of time getting the book just right then being surprise at how expensive it was going to be after adding it to the cart.
 Sometimes I would go through the whole process at several different places.

 This year I did things totally different and decided to print my book myself!
 I feel like this will be more economical and the print quality should be consistent.
 For the printing, I bought a HP Envy Photo 7155 printer and signed up for their Instant Ink subscription service.
 My printer is connected to the internet and ink is shipped when ever it starts to run low.
 The subscription cost is so much better than paying for cartridges not to mention that mine came with several free months of ink.
 There are different plans with one of the largest offering up to 300 pages a month for $9.99.
 No more I feeling guilty for printing on the best quality!

 Once my pages were printed I bound them with a book binding system called the Cinch by We R Memory Keepers.
+(I would imagine that you could also you a comb binding system if you prefer.)
 I used heavy chip board for the covers and 1/2 wire bindings that I bought in bulk on Amazon.
 I printed a title page and used glue tape to adhere it to the front cover.
 Next time I’m going to use scrapbook paper and wrap the chip board with it before punching for a more finished look.